Looking back: Supplier segmentation lessons from COVID

 Companies can choose from a variety of software to support supplier segmentation.

-"Modern systems -- both robust ERP and SCM solutions -- can assist in compiling the information necessary to evaluate suppliers as well as manage them going forward, thus eliminating the need to manage and monitor the segmentation manually," Saunders said.
+"Modern systems -- both strong ERP and SCM systems -- can assist in compiling the information necessary to evaluate suppliers as well as manage them going forward, thus eliminating the need to manage and monitor the segmentation manually," Saunders said.

 There are a number of choices.

-Multiple technology players have offerings that can deliver segmentation-related functionality, said Michael Wohlwend, a supply chain consultant at Alpine Supply Chain.
-NetSuite, which is now owned by Oracle, is a leading choice for supplier segmentation, as is Microsoft Dynamics and SAP S4/HANA.
-The market also includes customizations and add-ons, either from one of those three companies or smaller players.
+Multiple technology players offer functionality that supports supplier segmentation, said Michael Wohlwend, a supply chain consultant at Alpine Supply Chain.
+NetSuite, now part of Oracle, is a leading option, as are Microsoft Dynamics 365 and SAP S/4HANA.
+The market also includes customizations and add-ons from these vendors as well as smaller players.

 "It is similar to what has happened with the Salesforce environment," Wohlwend said.